Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Introduction

 The \emph{$k$-way partitioning problem} is a natural generalization of the edge expansion problem.
 We call subsets of vertices~(i.e.~\emph{clusters}) $A_1,\ldots, A_k$ a \emph{$k$-way partition} of $G$ if $A_i\cap A_j=\emptyset$ for different $i$ and $j$, and $\bigcup_{i=1}^k A_i=V$.
 The $k$-way partitioning problem asks for a $k$-way partition of $G$ such that the conductance of any $A_i$ in the partition is at most the \emph{$k$-way expansion constant}, defined by

-Clusters of low conductance in a real network usually capture the notion of \emph{community}, and algorithms for finding these subsets have applications in various domains such as community detection and network analysis.
+Clusters of low conductance in networks appearing in practice usually capture the notion of \emph{community}, and algorithms for finding these subsets have applications in various domains such as community detection and network analysis.
 In computer vision, most image segmentation procedures are based on region-based merge and split~\citep{CC79}, which in turn rely on partitioning graphs into multiple subsets~\citep{ShiM00}.
 On a theoretical side, decomposing vertex/edge sets into multiple disjoint subsets is used in designing approximation algorithms for Unique Games~\citep{toc/Trevisan08}, and efficient algorithms for graph problems~\citep{KelnerLOS14,LR99,spielmanTeng:SS11}.

 Despite widespread use of various graph partitioning schemes over the past decades, the quantitative relationship between the $k$-way expansion constant and the eigenvalues of the graph Laplacians were unknown until a sequence of very recent results~\citep{conf/stoc/LeeGT12,lrtv12}.
-For instance, \cite{conf/stoc/LeeGT12} proved the following higher-order Cheeger inequality:
+For instance, Lee et al.~\cite{conf/stoc/LeeGT12} proved the following higher-order Cheeger inequality:

 where $0=\lambda_1\leq \ldots\leq\lambda_n\leq 2$ are the eigevalues of the normalized Laplacian matrix $\calL$ of $G$.
 Informally, the higher-order Cheeger inequality shows that a graph $G$ has a $k$-way partition with low $\rho(k)$ if and only if $\lambda_k$ is small.
 Indeed, \eq{highorder} implies that a large gap between $\lambda_{k+1}$ and $\rho(k)$ \emph{guarantees} (i) existence of a $k$-way partition $\{S_i\}_{i=1}^k$ with bounded $\phi_G(S_i)\leq \rho(k)$, and (ii) any $(k+1)$-way partition of $G$ contains a subset with significantly higher conductance $\rho(k+1)\geq \lambda_{k+1}/2$ compared with $\rho(k)$.
-Hence, a suitable lower bound on the \emph{gap} $\Upsilon$ for some $k$, defined by
+Hence, a suitable lower bound on the \emph{gap} $\Upsilon(k)$ for some $k$, defined by

 implies the existence of a $k$-way partition for which every cluster has low conductance, and that $G$ is a \emph{well-clustered} graph.